 Reasonable procedural safeguards are observed to protect the student from the arbitrary imposition of sanctions when the Student Life Honor Code is engaged.
 The administration of discipline offers procedural equity to the accused student.
 The judicial process, including the student's right to appeal a decision are outlined in this policy.
 Students will be informed of the nature of the charges against them, and be given an opportunity to refute them.
 The College of Idaho is not arbitrary in its actions, and there is provision for the appeal of a decision.

 Through accepting membership in the educational community, the student assumes the responsibility to abide by and meet the academic performance standards and student conduct expectations.
 When a student's behavior appears to come into conflict with campus expectations or policy the student can expect to be confronted and referred to a campus hearing officer or the student judicial board.
 The Dean of Student Affairs has ultimate responsibility for the Student Life Honor Code and can exercise procedural discretion as circumstances warrant.

 - Complaint - Anyone can file a complaint using an Incident Report.

-- Investigation - In the case of a filed Incident Report, investigations are initiated by the Student Affairs Office or judicial board under the direction of the Student Affairs Office.
-Upon investigation, a student affairs staff person or judicial board (under the direction of the Student Affairs Office) will decide whether or not a hearing is necessary.
+- Investigation - In the case of a filed Incident Report, investigations are conducted by the Campus Safety department.
+After investigation, the Dean of Students office, in collaboration with the Title IX Coordinator when appropriate, will decide whether or not a hearing is necessary.

 - Notice of Charges - A Notice of Charges letter is sent to the individuals involved requesting they appear before a hearing officer or the judicial board.
 If the violator fails to appear, a hearing takes place without the alleged violator in accordance with campus policy, Failure to Appear and Finding Without Response (below).
 A Notice of Charges does not presume guilt.